Provably Efficient Policy Optimization for Two-Player Zero-Sum Markov Games: Warm-up: Population Algorithm for Tabular Case

 We perform simultaneous updates for $T^\prime$ iterations in Algorithm~\ref{alg:popu_MD} to minimize the following terms,

-suppose two infs are achieved at $f^*$ and $x^*$ respectively.
-With these two inequalities, we can derive an upper bound of \textbf{Greedy Step} from Eq.~\ref{Eq_online_sandwich}:
+Suppose two infs are achieved at $f^*$ and $x^*$ respectively.
+With these two inequalities, we can derive an upper bound of \textbf{Greedy Step}:

-to guarantee $\pi_1^k$ is near-optimal with respect to $V_{k-1}$.
+to guarantee $x^k$ is near-optimal with respect to $V_{k-1}$.

-At the \textbf{Iteration Step}, we run $T$ updates to find $\pi_2^* = \arg \min_{\pi_2} V^{\pi_1, \pi_2}$ where $\pi_1$ is given by former step.
-In the competitive multi-agent RL literature, this step is equivalent to finding the \emph{best response} of min player (namely, $\pi_2^*$) when fixing $\pi_1 = \pi_1^k$.
-The intuition is that when max player's policy is very close to its optimal policy at NE and $\pi_2$ takes $\pi_2^*$, their accumulative value function is also close to $V^*$ at NE.
-This step can be viewed as running NPG for a single agent RL problem.
+After obtaining $x^k$ from \textbf{Greedy Step}, the \textbf{Iteration Step} aims to evaluate the value function while fixing $x= x^k$.
+We run $T$ updates to find $f^* = \arg \min_{f} V^{x, f}$.
+In the competitive multi-agent RL literature, this step is equivalent to finding the \emph{best response} of min player (namely, $f^*$) when fixing $x = x^k$.
+The intuition is that when the max player's policy is very close to its optimal policy at NE and $f$ takes $f^*$, their accumulative value function is also close to $V^*$ at NE.
+This step can be viewed as running NPG for a single-agent RL problem.

 The following theorem gives the performance guarantee for Algorithm~\ref{alg:popu_NPG}.